ViCCo-Group/dimpred_paper/README.md

 3. Read on.

 ### Caveats
-- Since we are not allowed to share the ground-truth representational matrices for {Cichy-118, Peterson-Automobiles, Peterson-Fruits, Peterson-Furniture,  Peterson-Vegetables, Peterson-Various}, the respective files in `data-raw-ground_truth_representational_matrices` contains dummy data.
-This is to not brake the scripts when you execute them, but this makes all the results you reproduce for these image sets nonsensical.
+- Since we are not allowed to share the ground-truth representational matrices for {Cichy-118, Peterson-Automobiles, Peterson-Fruits, Peterson-Furniture,  Peterson-Vegetables, Peterson-Various}, the respective files in `data-raw-ground_truth_representational_matrices` contain dummy data.
+This is to not brake the scripts when you execute them, but this of course makes all the results you reproduce for these image sets different from the actual results.
 We are also not allowed to share the respective image sets.
 - For each computational model used in this project, the directory `data-raw-dnns` holds activations extracted for each image set using the Python package `thingsvision`.
-Note that that directory from the download on OSF is actually empty: the files together would be very large and can deterministically be recreated by running `thingsvision` with all the parameters mentioned in the manuscript's supplementary information if you want to.
+Note that the respective directory you received when having downloaded everything from the data repository on OSF is actually empty: the files together would be very large and can deterministically be recreated by running `thingsvision` with all the parameters mentioned in the manuscript's supplementary information if you want to.
 - You can choose to reproduce the manuscript's findings on different levels, where the first one is the most elaborate and the last one the quickest.

 #### Level I